Mitchell-Chatterjee/Mitchell-Chatterjee.github.io/content/authors/admin/_index.md

 ## About Me

-Diligent Machine Learning Engineer with strong leadership skills and a history of successful collaboration in teams.

-Proficient in developing and maintaining successful business products.
-Deep knowledge of Machine Learning and Full-Stack software development.

-I am passionate about applying Machine Learning to meaningful real-world problems and motivated by the opportunity to collaborate with diverse teams.
+Machine Learning Engineer experienced in building real-time, production-grade NLP, retrieval, and agentic systems.
+Skilled in foundation model development, from data pipelines to LLM orchestration and evaluation.
+Adept at bridging research and engineering to deliver scalable, high-impact AI solutions.